A pool float makes your time in the water even more enjoyable, allowing you to lounge, read, or sip a cold beverage while you soak up some sun.

 Can be difficult to inflate

-Users love how easy it is to get in and out of this float and the multiple seating positions possible.
-They report that the drink float is stable and won't tip over easily.
+We love how easy it is to get in and out of this float and the multiple seating positions possible.
 One thing to note: inflating may be a bit difficult at first because it has a double valve, but once this is mastered, inflating and deflating is a breeze.

 Don't lose air easily